Articles and fresh news from ExpoPlatform

 2. Offer Targeted Outreach Opportunities

-The matchmaking functionality offers a good solution to implement this kind of targeted promotion by not just matching person-to-person, but also person-to-object.
+The matchmaking functionality offers a good solution to implement targeted promotion by not just matching person-to-person, but also person-to-object.
 Adding a self-learning capability to this technology for simulating user behavior can ensure the dissemination of advertisements to relevant users only.
 This will allow organisers to serve parties with a niche offering or in some cases, budget constraints.

 With AI-powered matchmaking, organisers can put sponsored content in search results,